ucsc/site-giving/source/faculty-faq.md

   </div>

   <div>
-    <h2 class="question">How do I know when to talk to University Relations and when to talk to the Office of Research?
+    <h2 class="question">How do I know when to talk to University Advancement and when to talk to the Office of Research?
     </h2>
     <div class="response">
       <ul>
-        <li>Start with University Relations on all topics related to generating philanthropic support from individuals.
+        <li>Start with University Advancement on all topics related to generating philanthropic support from individuals.
         </li>
         <li>Start with <a href="https://officeofresearch.ucsc.edu/ord/">Research Development</a> in the Office of
           Research when seeking support from federal sources and foundations.
 If the discussion includes private